DC residents discuss the information gap caused by inconsistent and discriminatory marijuana policy

 Though the meeting’s attendees showed broad support for decriminalization, legalization is a nuanced issue.
 Some participants were concerned about second-hand health consequences, damage to housing units and the rigidity of insurance policies.

 Congresswoman Eleanor Holmes Norton introduced the Marijuana in Federally Assisted Housing Parity Act of 2019 in April to reduce some of the inconsistency surrounding legalization.
 The bill would allow marijuana use in federally subsidized housing if it is otherwise legal in that state.
-However, this is the bill’s second introduction and Skopos Labs estimates that the chances of it being enacted are slim.
+However, this is the bill’s second introduction and the chances of it being enacted are slim.